GI-NAS: Boosting Gradient Inversion Attacks Through Adaptive Neural Architecture Search

-As shown in Table \ref{tab:main_results}, most methods encounter significant performance decline when attacking high-resolution images.
+In Table \ref{tab:main_results}, most methods encounter significant performance decline when attacking high-resolution images.
 The amplification of image pixels greatly increases the complexity of reconstruction tasks and thus obstructs the optimization process for optimal images.
 But GI-NAS still achieves the best attack results, with a PSNR increase of $1.26$ dB than GION.
-From Figure \ref{visualization_imagenet}, we notice that GI-NAS can recover the rich semantic features in the original images, with fewer speckles or smudges than GION.
-This is because GI-NAS has discovered the architecture that better suits each batch and thus handles the details better.